-In the final hours of 2016, the supermodel signed off with that very message to her nearly 3 million Instagram followers.
-There is no better proof of those seven words than Graham herself, particularly after a year packed with milestones that she has spent more than a decade pushing and posing toward.
+In the final hours of 2016, the supermodel signed off with that message to her nearly 3 million Instagram followers.
+After all, there was no better proof of those seven words than Graham herself.

-While the Nebraska native blazed into 2016 with the high honor of a coveted Sports Illustrated Swimsuit cover—the first in the magazine's history for a plus-size model—it would not be the only trailblazing moment for the self-described body activist nor was it the start of an overnight success story.
+While the Nebraska native blazed into 2016 with the high honor of a Sports Illustrated Swimsuit cover—a first for a plus-size model in the magazine's history —it would not be the only trailblazing moment for the self-described body activist nor was it the start of an overnight success story.

 Instead, the 28-year-old's sartorial tale began more than a decade earlier after she was discovered in a local mall in her early teens.
-Already armed with her signature curves, Graham found initial success with plus-size retailers like Torrid and Lane Bryant and suddenly her face and hourglass figure were recognizable to average American consumers who shared her shape.
+Already armed with her signature curves, Graham found initial success with plus-size retailers like Torrid and Lane Bryant and suddenly her face and hourglass figure were recognizable to average American consumers who found solidarity in her shape.

-After all, the size-16 stunner, albeit an anomaly thus far in couture, was one of the few representations in advertising of the average size of women at the time.
+After all, the size-16 stunner, albeit an anomaly in couture, was one of the few representations of the average size of women at the time in advertising.

 Soon, Graham's body was causing a stir, but as they say, there's no such thing as bad press.
-In 2010, she sported a bra and underwear from Lane Bryant's newly launched lingerie line for a commercial, but ABC and FOX initially did not want to air the spot during its night shows, claiming it was too racy for early evening hours.
-The brand shot back, claiming Victoria's Secret had not run into any such problems when its scantily clad ads were aired at similar times.
+In 2010, she sported a bra and underwear in a commercial for Lane Bryant's newly launched lingerie line.
+However, ABC and FOX initially did not want to air the spot during its night shows, claiming it was too racy for early evening hours.
+The brand shot back, claiming Victoria's Secret had not run into any such problems when its scantily clad ads aired at similar times.

-The networks initially requested Lane Bryant make edits to the spot and, upon the brand's refusal, eventually agreed to show the commercial after "family hour."
-Meanwhile, Graham's bold approach to body inclusivity was already in full force as she sounded off to the press, from Jay Leno's late-night couch to the morning news women her size were watching at home.
+The networks initially requested that Lane Bryant make edits to the spot and, upon the brand's refusal, eventually agreed to show the commercial after "family hour."
+Meanwhile, Graham's bold approach to body inclusivity was already in full force as she sounded off to the press, whether from Jay Leno's late-night couch or the morning news women her size were watching at home.

-Evidently, the fashion industry and society alike were still years away from embracing fuller figures equally, but Graham was well prepared for the resistance thanks to her encouraging mother.
+Evidently, the fashion industry and society alike were still years away from embracing fuller figures, but Graham was well prepared for the resistance thanks to her encouraging mother.

 "My mom really instilled in me, 'Ok, you're a big girl—who cares?"
 Graham recalled during an interview on The Talk.
 "Embrace your curves.
 Embrace your thick thighs."
 It was a mantra she would deliver to anyone who would listen.

-Graham proudly flaunted those thighs as she rose in the modeling ranks, acquiring additional campaigns with the likes of high fashion plus brand Marina Rinaldi and international fast fashion retailer, Forever 21.
-Young or mature, size 4 or size 14, women from all walks of life were shopping with Graham's figure in front of them.
+The model proudly flaunted those thighs as she rose in the ranks, acquiring additional campaigns with the likes of high fashion plus brand Marina Rinaldi and international fast fashion retailer Forever 21.
+Young or mature, size 4 or14, women from all walks of life were shopping with Graham's figure on store signs in front of them.